Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/welcome-&-setup.md

 ## Install required R-packages

-Beyond the basic functionality included in R's standard distribution, an enormous number of packages designed to extend R's functionality for specific applications an exist, representing one of R's core strengths.
+Beyond the basic functionality included in R's standard distribution, an enormous number of packages designed to extend R's functionality for specific applications exists, representing one of R's core strengths.

 Most R-packages are obtained from one of two package repositories:
 - [CRAN (The Comprehensive R Network)](https://cran.r-project.org/)